-If a program is attempting to strengthen their partnership with the core instructional day, they might share the Collaborative Partnership section of the Quality Standards with the school principal.
-An outline that in an effort to improve program quality and meet the quality standard, they would like to examine this section together and continue to strengthen their partnership.
+If a program is attempting to strengthen their partnership with the core instructional day, they might share the Collaborative Partnership section of the Quality Standards with the school Principal and outline that in an effort to improve program quality and meet the quality standards, they'd like to examine this section together and continue to strengthen their partnership.

-The Quality Standards can also be used as a way of integrating with other standard areas such as California's state educational standards and are an effective way to partner with K-12 stakeholders.
+The Quality Standards can also be used as a way of integrating with other standard areas such as California State Educational Standards, and are an effective way to partner with K-12 stakeholders.